neondatabase/website/content/docs/guides/logical-replication-alloydb.md

 ### Enable logical replication

-The first step is to enable logical replication at the source Postgres instance.
-In AlloyDB, you can enable logical replication for your Postgres instance by setting the `alloydb.enable_pglogical` and `alloydb.logical_decoding` flags to `on`.
-This action will set the Postgres `wal_level` parameter to `logical`.
+Your first step is to enable logical replication at the source Postgres instance.
+In AlloyDB, you enable logical replication for your Postgres instance by setting the `alloydb.enable_pglogical` and `alloydb.logical_decoding` flags to `on`.
+This will set the Postgres `wal_level` parameter to `logical`.

 To enable these flags:

 1. In the Google Cloud console, navigate to your [AlloyDB Clusters](https://console.cloud.google.com/alloydb/clusters) page.
 2. From the **Actions** menu for your Primary instance, select **Edit**.
 3. Scroll down to the **Advanced Configurations Options** > **Flags** section.
-4. If these flags have not been set on the instance before, click **Add a Database Flag**, and set the value to `on` for the `alloydb.enable_pglogical` and `alloydb.logical_decoding` flags.
+4. If the flags have not been set on the instance before, click **Add a Database Flag**, and set the value to `on` for the `alloydb.enable_pglogical` and `alloydb.logical_decoding`.
 5. Click **Update instance** to save your changes.
 6. Confirm your selections.